 - state that the plaintiff was a stockholder at the time of the transaction of which the plaintiff complains or that the plaintiffs shares thereafter devolved on the plaintiff by operation of law; and - either (i) allege with particularity the efforts made by the plaintiff to obtain the action the plaintiff desires from the directors and the reasons for the plaintiff's failure to obtain the action, or (ii) or state the reasons for not making the effort.

 Additionally, the plaintiff must remain a stockholder through the duration of the derivative suit.
-The action will not be dismissed or compromised without the approval of the Delaware Court of Chancery.
+The action will not be shareholders can request that a representative pursues the claim on behalf of the company.